7 accessibility-focused startups snag grants from Microsoft – TechCrunch

 Pison is another grantee whose technology would come in handy here.
 People with physical disabilities often can’t use a mouse or trackpad the way others do.
 Founder Dexter Ang saw this happen in person as his late mother’s physical abilities deteriorated under the effects of ALS.

-His solution is to use a electromyography armband (you might be familiar with Myo) to detect the limited movements of someone with that type of affliction and convert those into mouse movements.
-The company was started a couple years ago and has been undergoing ongoing development and testing among ALS patients, who have shown that they can use the tech successfully after just a few minutes.
+His solution is to use an electromyography armband (you might be familiar with Myo) to detect the limited movements of someone with that type of affliction and convert those into mouse movements.
+The company was started a couple of years ago and has been undergoing ongoing development and testing among ALS patients, who have shown that they can use the tech successfully after just a few minutes.

 Voiceitt is a speech recognition engine that focuses on people with nonstandard voices.
 Disabilities and events like strokes can make a person’s voice difficult for friends and family to understand, let alone the comparatively picky processes of speech recognition.